Namana making most of opportunities

 Namana loved her time overseas where she was thrust out to goal attack at the Severn Stars, which helped elevate her game.

-The Steel have grown across their games but they need another lift when they play the Northern Stars in Invercargill this afternoon to avoid their 22nd consecutive loss.
+The Steel have grown across their games and lifted when they beat the Northern Stars in Invercargill on Saturday to avoid their 22nd consecutive loss.

 "It’s just about being courageous and being fearless because I think that once we got the lead [against the Pulse], we got a bit nervous and we kind of went away from our processes," Namana said.